hassanzohdy/mongez-react-atom/README.md

 ## get handler function

-Sometimes we may need to handle the `atom.get` function to get the data in customized way, we can achieve this by defining in the atom function call how the atom will retrieve the object's value.
+Sometimes we may need to handle the `atom.get` function to get the data in a customized way, we can achieve this by defining in the atom function call how the atom will retrieve the object's value.

 Without Defining the `atom getter`